Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Affine and nonaffine displacements

-Therefore, the non-affine displacements are the deviation from the mean displacement, $u^{\rm ref}_{iα} - ⟨u^{\rm ref}_{iα}⟩$.
-Thus, non-affine displacements have a zero mean but may possess nonzero correlations, which represent the correlation properties of the elastic response of an amorphous solid.
-The pairwise covariance of non-affine displacements is defined as
+Thus, nonaffine displacements have a zero mean but may possess nonzero correlations, which represent the correlation properties of the elastic response of an amorphous solid.
+The pairwise covariance of nonaffine displacements is defined as

-In this paper, we firstly analyze the covariance matrix $K_{iα,jβ}$ for arbitrary (presumably smooth) force fields given by $f^{\rm ref}_{iα}$.
+In this paper, we first analyze the covariance matrix $K_{iα,jβ}$ for arbitrary (presumably smooth) force fields given by $f^{\rm ref}_{iα}$.
 Then, in the final steps, we will take into account the property (\ref{eq:affine-ref}) for the affine strain.

 To facilitate a more concise notation for subsequent analysis, we substitute the combined indices $iα$ and $jβ$ with the simpler indices $a$ and $b$, respectively.
-In this manner, the covariance of non-affine displacements can be written as follows:
+In this manner, the covariance of nonaffine displacements can be written as follows:

 The average product of displacements can be written as

 where the four-point resolvent (also known as the two-particle Green function) is introduced: